RevenueCat/revenuecat-expo-replit-framework/README.md

 **Need to configure API keys?**
 - Use Replit Secrets for production keys
 - Or edit `constants/RevenueCat.ts` directly for development
-- Demo mode works without any configuration
+- App requires RevenueCat configuration to work properly

 ### General Issues